Updated: Find out where the new OnePlus Watch 3 places in our rankings

 - Sensors: BioActive Sensor (includes heart rate, ECG, blood pressure, and blood oxygen monitoring)

-It’s big, brash, and more than a little inspired by the Apple Watch Ultra 2, yet this loose imitation hasn’t resulted in a tame experience.
+It’s big, bold, and more than a little inspired by the Apple Watch Ultra 2, yet this loose imitation hasn’t resulted in a tame experience.
 The Ultra is by far the most premium-feeling Android smartwatch, with its titanium frame (though not one for small wrists) suited to everything from vigorous workouts to sleep tracking.

 There’s terrific accuracy and decent two-day AOD battery life to back it up, too.
-Heart rate tracking ran very close to our Garmin – putting it around the level of Google and Apple – while the dual-frequency GPS performed almost identically, which is a very big tick in its favor.
+Heart rate tracking ran very close to our Garmin – putting it around the level of Google and Apple – while the dual-frequency GPS performed almost identically, which is a big tick in its favor.

 Pros